by Pete Zdanis

 11. Which of the USANA products do you NOT personally use?
 Why not?

-12. How are you promoting your USANA business (i.e., warm market, leads lists, direct mail, internet advertising, cold calling, etc.)?
+12. How are you promoting your USANA business (i.e., warm market, leads lists, direct mail, internet advertising, cold calling, social media, etc.)?
 Which has worked best for you and why do you think that is?

 If something is working for you, then keep doing it, and learn how to do it better!
 Next, try something new and different until you find another way to build your business, and perfect that method as well.
 Always have two or three marketing programs working for you at all times.